Bobby Burns (footballer)

-Robert Joseph Burns (born 7 October 1999) is a Northern Irish professional footballer who plays for Glentoran as a left back or midfielder.
+Robert Joseph Burns (born 7 October 1999) is a Northern Irish professional footballer who plays as a left back or midfielder for League of Ireland Premier Division team Galway United.

 Early and personal life

 Burns was born in Antrim.
 He was the Head Boy at St. Malachy's College, and had intended to study mathematics at University College Dublin or Queen's University Belfast before becoming a professional footballer.

 Club career

 Glenavon

 Burns played youth football for Lisburn Distillery and Cliftonville before joining Glenavon in June 2015.

 Burns made his senior debut for Glenavon in the 2015–16 season final game against Linfield at 16 years old.
 The following season he went on loan with Knockbreda in January 2016.
 The club were battling relegation but Burns played attacking midfield and scored 8 goals in the final 8 league games to steer the club away from relegation on the final day of the season.

 Burns then returned to Glenavon for the 2017–18 season.
 At Glenavon he scored 8 goals in 41 appearances, was nominated for the NI Football Writers' Association Young Player of the Year Award, and won Glenavon's Young Player of the Year and Fans' Player of the Year awards.
 Whilst at Glenavon he received offers from English clubs Rochdale and Bristol City but decided to stay at home and complete his A Level qualifications in school first.